 Cumbria County Council and partners have launched a new emergency support service for people at high risk of becoming seriously ill, as a result of COVID-19, and who do not have support available from friends, family or neighbours.

 The Emergency telephone support line is: 0800 783 1966.

 Or you can email your request for help at: COVID19support@cumbria.gov.uk.

 The telephone call centre will operate Monday to Friday 9am to 5pm and 10am to 2pm at weekends.
-The service will also accepts referrals from members of the public who may be concerned about people in their community
+The service will also accept referrals from members of the public who may be concerned about people in their community

 The helpline is there to support those at high risk and include people over 70 years old, pregnant women and those with underlying health conditions who should be protecting themselves by staying at home.
 The majority of these people will already be receiving support from family, friends or local voluntary groups with tasks like shopping or collection of medicines if they require it.
 But we know that a small number of people will not have this support.
 If they have no alternative, these people will now be able to call the Freephone number to request help with getting food, medicines, essential supplies and home deliveries.